maikermenezes/Jogo/README.md

 # RPG game created for a class project

 Simple RPG game coded in C/C++ using Raylib.
-All sprites and effects download from the internet.
+All sprites and effects downloaded from the internet.